 Figure 7-22: Diagonal profile through the three volcanoes on Tharsis Montes

+Other interesting features to profile are Valles Marineris, a canyon five times as long and four times as deep as the Grand Canyon, and Hellas Planitia, considered the third or fourth largest impact crater in the solar system (Figure 7-22).

 Challenge Project: Wrapping Rectangles

-Edit the code for Project 10 so that it accommodates rectangle dimensions that don’t divide evenly into the width of the MOLA image.
+Edit the site_selector.py code so that it accommodates rectangle dimensions that don’t divide evenly into the width of the MOLA image.
 One way to do this is to add code that splits the rectangle into two pieces—one along the right edge of the map and the other along the left edge—calculates statistics for each, then recombines them into a full rectangle.
 Another approach is to duplicate the image and “stitch” it to the original image, as shown in Figure 7-23.
 This way, you won’t have to split the rectangles, just decide when to stop stepping them across the map.